Get started with trainable classifiers

 - Communication compliance policy scenario: Insider Risk Management Admin, Supervisory Review Administrator

 By default, only the user who creates a custom classifier can train and review predictions made by that classifier.
-If you want others to be able to train and review classifier predictions, see Give others train and review rights.

 Prepare for a custom trainable classifier